A decreasing step method for strongly oscillating stochastic models: Convergence results for the MsDS algorithm

-Let $\{\upsilon_n\}$ be a sequence of increasing positive numbers and let us consider the sequence of rescaled error processes $\zeta^{n}$, defined by
+Let $\{\upsilon_n\}$ be a sequence of increasing positive numbers, and let us consider the sequence of rescaled error processes $\zeta^{n}$, defined by

 We can show that this sequence of processes converges in distribution in the uniform convergence topology to a process $\zeta$ defined as the solution to a certain stochastic differential equation.
-We divide the analysis in two main cases: a first one in which $G(x)\equiv 0 $, i.e. when $X$ is the solution to an ordinary differential equation; and the case when $G(x)$ is non degenerate.
-Just as in the asymptotic error obtained for the usual stochastic Euler method given in \cite{jacod_asymptotic_1998}, we will obtain different rates and different components in the equation for both cases.
+We divide the analysis in two main cases: a first one in which $G(x)\equiv0 $, that is, when $X$ is the solution to an ordinary differential equation, and the case when $G(x)$ is nondegenerate.
+Just as in the asymptotic error obtained for the usual stochastic Euler method given in \citet {jacodasymptotic1998}, we will obtain different rates and different components in the equation for both cases.